 - Swelling of the head, eyes, comb, wattles and hocks

 - Purple discoloration of the wattles, combs and legs

 - Sudden or excessive mortality without clinical signs

 Contract poultry growers should notify a representative of their poultry company immediately if any symptoms of a disease condition is observed.
-Non-contract producers can contact a poultry veterinarian associated with the Georgia Poultry Laboratory Network or Poultry Diagnostic 00E5 Research Center (PDRC), Athens, Georgia.
+Non-contract producers can contact a poultry veterinarian associated with the Georgia Poultry Laboratory Network or Poultry Diagnostic Research Center (PDRC), Athens, Georgia.
 The Georgia Poultry Laboratory Network maintains diagnostic laboratories throughout the state and will assist non-commercial poultry producers with poultry health problems.
-Locations and p 4FFD hone numbers for the laboratory network and PDRC are listed below:
+Locations and phone numbers for the laboratory network and PDRC are listed below:

 Oakwood, Georgia (770-535-5996)